-We invite applications from academics (graduate students, post-docs, junior faculty, and researchers) as well as from professionals (e.g. policy-makers, civil servants, NGO workers, etc.) For most courses, a BA is a requirement although several courses are open for undergraduates as well.
+We invite applications from academics (graduate students, post-docs, junior faculty, and researchers) as well as from professionals (e.g. policy-makers, civil servants, NGO workers, etc.) Advanced undergraduates are also encouraged to apply.

 The language of instruction is English, thus all applicants have to demonstrate a strong command of spoken and written English to be able to participate actively in discussions at seminars and workshops.
 Some of the shortlisted applicants may be contacted for a telephone interview.
 Please consult the eligibility section on each course website for course-specific requirements and prerequisites.

 There are several types of programs we offer: